- Explore Madrid through your tastebuds with a kid-friendly food adventure

 Food lovers of all ages can participate in the local culinary culture with a visit to an authentic Barcelona food market, the most famous being La Boqueria.
 Enjoy sampling gastronomic tapas at five stops, including a wonderful dessert that promises to leave you with a lasting memory.
 Filled with life and color, these Catalan markets supply homes and restaurants with seasonal and fresh produce that forms the foundation of their cuisine.
 The same families often manage the different food stands over generations and generations, and these people are genuine experts and a source of knowledge for shoppers.

-Day 7: Travel to the Costa Brava, Beaches & Hiking Day
+Day 7: Pick Up Rental Car, Drive to the Costa Brava, Beaches & Hiking Day

 Today starts your family adventure along the stunning Costa Brava!
 After picking up your rental car, make your way from Barcelona to your accommodation.
 No road trip is complete without some fun stopping points, so plan on exploring the area's famed beaches and coastal walks.